CSIS-NLU/Open-Science-101/Group-Projects/Asteroid Project/readme.md

 ---

+## Issues

+If you encounter any issues, bugs, or have suggestions for improvement, please feel free to [open an issue](https://github.com/CSIS-NLU/Open-Science-101/issues) on our GitHub repository.
+We encourage you to report any discrepancies in data, functionality issues with our code, or anything else that could help us improve the quality of our project.
+Your feedback is invaluable in helping us refine our work.

+---

+## Feedback

+We greatly value feedback from the community and project stakeholders.
+If you have any insights, suggestions, or comments that could help enhance our project, please reach out to us.
+You can provide feedback by:

+- **Opening an issue** on our GitHub repository.
+- **Contacting a team member** directly through GitHub.
+- **Submitting a pull request** with suggested improvements or corrections.

+Your contributions help us to ensure the accuracy, relevance, and impact of our research.

+---

 ## Acknowledgments

 We would like to thank Dr. Antonio Tovar for his invaluable guidance throughout this project.
 His insights and feedback were instrumental in refining our analysis and validating our findings.

+---